Maaz-lincoln/Cloud-Development-Assessment-1/backend/README.md

 To run the backend project, Python 3.13 and redis server required. for redis server u can download the binary file from this line https://github.com/microsoftarchive/redis/releases.
 After download run the redis server exe

 Plz follow these steps
+first go to backend directory

-1: python3 -m venv venv
+1: python -m venv venv
 (This command will create virtual environment)

 2: venv/Scripts/activate